shunlog/aoc-test/README.md

 pip install pytest-aoc
 ```

-To run the tests, simply execute the command:
+To run the tests, simply execute the command in the directory with your solution and test cases:
 ``` shell
 aoct
 ```